Get Rates Near You!

 Total Federal Taxes Paid by State

 California has the largest population of any state, and those residents earn a relatively high average income.
-When you combine those two factors, it’s no surprise that California residents pay more federal taxes than those of any other state.
+When you combine those two factors, it’s no surprise that California residents pay more than those of any other state.

 which state pays the most federal taxes